10 common-sense investing lessons

 So, while he advises not to hold your breath waiting for the financial system to get fixed…

-The good news is that you can immediately begin following his lessons get better results.
+The good news is that you can immediately begin following his lessons to get better results.

 A common-sense strategy that "may not be the best strategy ever devised.
 But the number of strategies that are worse is infinite."